 - Getting a push to connect and network professionally

 Did you ever think you’d see yourself wondering about long-term advantages of working from home?
 Since starting to work remotely, maybe you’ve seen a few positives that surprised you.

 Maybe you’re finding more time to work out at home.
 Maybe you’re finding that sleeping till 8:30 am is better remote work schedule for your body.
 Maybe you’re finding you have more energy since you started focusing on healthy habits at home.

-There are a vast range of benefits for remote workers who work from home or work remotely from coworking spaces.
+There is a range of benefits for remote workers who work from home or work remotely from coworking spaces.
 Among them are flexibility, autonomy, independence and more time available for hobbies and families.

-Let’s jump right in, as the suspense is probably killing you by now: what are the long-term benefits of working from home?
+See the list: What are the long-term benefits of working from home?

 Saving time and money by not commuting